 The visit marked the first time a pope has addressed the university since Pope Benedict XVI canceled a planned speech there in 2008 due to protests from faculty and students, as reported by HuffPost.
 Leo was warmly welcomed by some of Sapienza’s newest students: young Palestinians who arrived in Italy this week on a “humanitarian corridor” from Gaza.
 The Italian government has brought hundreds of Palestinians to study and receive medical care since the Israeli war against Hamas began in 2023, according to HuffPost.

-The pope’s speech also highlighted the ongoing conflicts in Ukraine, Gaza, Lebanon, and Iran as examples of the “inhuman evolution” of warfare.
+The pope’s speech highlighted ongoing conflicts in Ukraine, Gaza, Lebanon, and Iran as examples of the “inhuman evolution” of warfare.
 He urged education and research to move toward valuing life and promoting peace and justice.
 Leo has identified AI as one of the most critical matters facing humanity and is expected to explore these themes more fully in his first encyclical, due for release in the coming weeks.

 Nada Rahim Jouda, a 19-year-old Palestinian student who met Pope Leo, expressed her gratitude for the opportunity to study in Rome.
 She described the city as “like heaven” compared to the war-torn conditions she left behind.
 However, she remains deeply concerned about her family in Gaza, particularly her mother recovering from leukemia and her younger sisters aged 17 and 13.